1. Home

 Want to know how to delete apps on a Mac that won’t delete?
 Sometimes apps aren’t being responsive or they are marked as being open, even when they’re not.
 If this happens, it can interfere with deleting them.
 Try force quitting the app.
 It may help get the bugs out and allow you to uninstall it through the methods we’ve already covered.
 To force quit an app:

-1. Press Option (or Alt) + Command + Escape
+1. Press Option (or Alt) + Command + Escape.

-2. A force quit pop up will appear and you can select the troublesome app and click Force Quit
+2. A force quit pop up will appear and you can select the troublesome app and click Force Quit.

 Force Quit on Mac

-3. You can also try rebooting your computer to get the app to right itself, which may allow you to delete it
+3. You can also try rebooting your computer to get the app to right itself, which may allow you to delete it.

 Be aware, some applications were pre-installed with your operating system and cannot be removed.
+For App Store apps, Launchpad deletion works; for others, use Finder or the developer’s uninstaller.
+See Apple’s official guide: Delete or uninstall apps on Mac.